 Our region's collective investments in permanent housing, interim housing, and prevention are gaining traction.
 The City offers a different perspective on the Auditor's statement that "since 2015 San José has seen increases in the number of individuals experiencing homelessness."
 According to the 2022 Point-in-Time homeless census by the County of Santa Clara and the City of San José, the overall number of homeless individuals counted increased by 3% in Santa Clara County (to 10,028) and increased by 11% (to 6,739) in the City of San José.
 At the same time, the community saw a decrease in unsheltered homeless individuals living outdoors, with a 3% decrease in Santa Clara County (7,708 unsheltered) and a 2% decrease in San José (5,031 unsheltered).
 This trend coincided with an increase in sheltered individuals in both San José and countywide, as jurisdictions across the community have expanded interim housing and temporary shelter options by 25% in the last three years.
 The 2023 Point-in-Time count shows the overall number of homeless individuals counted decreased by 1.2% in Santa Clara County and dropped by 4.7% in the city limits of San José.
-The Point-in-Time count data showed there was a 10.7% decrease in sheltered individuals as San José expanded interim housing and temporary shelter options by 25%.
+The Point-in-Time count data showed there was a 10.7% decrease in the number of unsheltered individuals in San José.
+The numbers also show a 12.9% increase in sheltered individuals as San José expanded interim housing and temporary shelter options over the past few years.